ruoka/YarDB/README.md

 # YARESTDB
-Yet Another RESTFul Database - Under Construction
+Yet Another RESTFul Database - Under Construction!

 Implemented with C++17

 Queries are based on HTTP protocol

-Data is transferred as JSON objects and stored as FAST objects with metadata
+Data is transferred as JSON objects and stored as FSON objects (i.e. FAST encoded) with some metadata